LindseyB/blog/posts/2012-11-19-in-the-case-of-britruby-we-all-lose.md

 ## Twitter sucks for these discussions

 Talking about diversity and equality is difficult and often very emotionally driven.
 140 characters is hardly enough space to fully express oneself in a way that won't come off offensive and text itself has a high tendency for misinterpretation.
-When it comes to these issues I personally feel that how we discuss it is just as important as what we discuss so we can actually facilitate understanding and communication &mdash; rather than being perceived as trolls.
+A conference is a *perfect* place to discuss these issues.
+It's in person, it does away with tone miscommunication, and tends to reduce the number of trolls.
+When it comes to these issues I personally feel that how we discuss it is just as important as what we discuss.
+We need to be able to facilitate understanding and communication &mdash; rather than letting ourselves being perceived as trolls.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/b0Ti-gkJiXc?rel=0" frameborder="0" allowfullscreen></iframe>